Community

 The mission of the Conservation Lands Foundation is to protect, restore and expand the National Conservation Lands through education, advocacy and partnerships.

 The National Conservation Lands are our nation’s newest collection of protected lands and waterways—standing proudly alongside our National Parks, National Forests and National Wildlife Refuges as treasured places belonging to every American.
-Learn more about the National Conservation Lands and what we do to protect, restore and expand them.
+Learn more about the National Conservation Lands and what the Conservation Lands Foundation does to protect, restore and expand them.

 The King Range Alliance

 The King Range Alliance maximizes collaboration among King Range National Conservation Area groups to advance public conservation and educational activities.
-We inspire involvement of students, visitors and the community to steward, preserve and restore the natural life of the King Range Natural Conservation Area.
-We are a collaborative partnership between the Mattole Restoration Council, Friends of the Lost Coast, Mattole Salmon Group and Sanctuary Forest.
+We inspire involvement of students, visitors and the community to steward, preserve and restore the natural life of the King Range National Conservation Area.
+We are a collaborative partnership between Friends of the Lost Coast, Mattole Restoration Council, Mattole Salmon Group, Sanctuary Forest & the Bear River Band.

 SCiPP

 The Shelter Cove Invasive Plant Project was formed in 2018 to help address the problem of invasive plants along the Lost Coast, particularly the community of Shelter Cove and the adjacent King Range National Conservation Area.
 Educational posters and public announcements help raise awareness and a rebate program gets people involved in removing Pampas grass on their properties.
-The annual Earth Day Celebration brings volunteers out onto public lands to pull invasive plants and culminates with a celebration including food, drink, music, tabling, a poster contest and more.
-Partners in SCiPP are Friends of the Lost Coast, BLM King Range, King Range Alliance.
-Shelter Cove Resort Improvement District, Southern Humboldt Business and Visitors Bureau.
-This project is funded by Conservation Lands Foundation and the Cereus Fund of the Trees Foundation.
+The annual Earth Day Celebration brings volunteers out onto public lands to pull invasive plants and culminates with a celebration including food, drink, a poster contest and more.
+Original partners in SCiPP are Friends of the Lost Coast, BLM King Range, King Range Alliance, Shelter Cove Resort Improvement District & the Southern Humboldt Business and Visitors Bureau.

 Trees Foundation